Yodlee/java-sdk/sample-apps/add-account-flow/readme.txt

 The DemoAddAccountApplication (springboot application) does the following-

-1.Create's a JWT App Context
+1.Creates a JWT App Context
 2.Subscribes a REFRESH event for webhook notification.
 The callback URL provided here should be publicly accessible as Yodlee would make a POST call on this callBack URL.
 Please note that subscription is a one-time activity, hence, to run the application more than once, comment subscribeRefreshEvent method call.
 3.Registers a user.
-Please note that user registeration is a one-time activity, hence to run the application more than once, either comment registerUser method call or change the userLoginName in sampleAppResources.json .
+Please note that user registeration is a one-time activity, hence to re-run the application, either comment registerUser method call or change the userLoginName in sampleAppResources.json .
 4.Creates a JWT user context for the registered user in #3.
 5.It then searches for the provider that is provided in "searchProvider".
 6.Invokes an API to fetch the provider details with login form.